-South Africa profile - Media - BBC News
+South Africa profile

 South Africa is a major media player.
 There is an established state-owned and private broadcasting scene, and a thriving satellite and cable TV industry.

-South African company MultiChoice markets its pay TV services in dozens of African countries.
+South African company MultiChoice, which operates the DStv platform, markets its pay TV services in dozens of African countries.

 The state broadcaster, the South African Broadcasting Corporation (SABC), runs TV and radio networks operating in multiple languages.
-But since 2016, it has endured financial difficulties, accusations of political censorship, and a scandal surrounding a former executive.
+But in recent years it has endured financial difficulties, accusations of political censorship, and a scandal surrounding a former executive.

+The lively press scene is dominated by a handful of major publishing groups.

 Reporters Without Borders says coverage of certain subjects involving the ruling ANC and government finances is off limits, or provokes a hostile reaction from the authorities.

-There were 28 million internet users by 2016 - comprising around half of the population (Internetlivestats.com).
-Internet access is driven by the use of mobile devices.
+There were nearly 31 million internet users by the end of 2017 - comprising more than half of the population (InternetWorldStats).

+Internet use is driven by the use of mobile devices.
+Access is unrestricted, says Freedom House.

 The press